Step 1

 • His ambitions

-When expressing your needs, you can formulate your expectations in terms of functionalities and the level of customization required.
-Be careful, however, not to fall into the trap of over-customization: this often more costly solution can prove difficult to manage later on, particularly when it comes to finding expert service providers or setting up training courses.
+When expressing your needs, you can formulate your expectations in terms of features and the level of customization required.
+However, be careful not to fall into the trap of over-personalization: this often more expensive solution can be difficult to manage later on, especially to find expert service providers or to set up training.

-This document is essential for clarify your needs and communicate to the service provider as precisely as possible.
+This document is essential to clarify your needs and communicate them as accurately as possible to the service provider.

 Drawing up specifications offers several advantages: